-These features are found in the Premier, Enterprise and QBO Plus versions and must be set up during the installation process.
+These features are found in the Premier, Enterprise and must be set up during the installation process.
 (You won’t find the nonprofit features available in QuickBooks Pro, QBO Simple Start or Essentials).
 QuickBooks Nonprofit can be used to:

 - Manage donors, grants and pledges, budgets

 - Post income and expenses by fund